 Each school building will have a designated isolation room outside of the main office/nurses room for staff and students exhibiting COVID-19 symptoms where they will wait to be picked up by a parent/guardian.
 These rooms are separate from healthy student office visits (e.g. daily medications, diabetic testing, routine asthma care, etc.).
-Health staff will use infrared notouch thermometers provided by the state to monitor for temperatures, and any areas used by the sick student will be closed for cleaning and disinfecting.
+Health staff will use infrared notouch thermometers provided by the state to monitor for temperatures.